 Know your rights

 - Redundancy: If you’re a permanent employee and you’re made redundant, you may be entitled to redundancy pay.
-The amount you get is dependent on your employment agreement.
+The amount you receive is dependent on your employment agreement.

-- Sick leave: Full-time and part-time employees are by law allocated 5 days paid sick leave per year if they need to look after themselves or a sick family member.
+- Sick leave: Full-time and part-time employees are, by law, allocated 5 days paid sick leave per year if they need to care for themselves or a sick family member.